 Venice Film Festival

-The Venice International Film Festival is the oldest film festival in the world and represents an unmissable event for both those who love auteur cinema and those who want to experience the magic of Venice during one of its most glamorous and vibrant times.
+The Venice International Film Festival is the world's oldest film festival.
+It is a must-see event for fans of auteur cinema and anyone wanting to experience the magic of Venice at its most glamorous and vibrant.

-Every year, between the end of August and the beginning of September, Venice becomes the center of the international film world, welcoming directors, actors, critics, journalists, and enthusiasts from all over the world.
+Every year, between late August and early September, Venice becomes the centre of the international film world, welcoming directors, actors, critics, journalists and enthusiasts from around the globe.

-The festival is part of the Venice Biennale, a cultural institution founded in 1895.
-Besides cinema, the Biennale includes events related to art, architecture, theater, dance, and music.
-During the festival, you can visit international pavilions and artistic installations scattered throughout the city.
+The festival forms part of the Venice Biennale, a cultural institution established in 1895.
+Besides cinema, the Biennale includes events related to art, architecture, drama, dance and music.
+During the festival, visitors can explore international pavilions and artistic installations scattered throughout the city.

-The heart of the event is Venice Lido, a thin 12-kilometer-long island that separates the lagoon from the Adriatic Sea.
-Here you’ll find the Palace of Cinema and the Palace of the Casino, historic venues for official screenings and the opening and closing ceremonies.
+The heart of the event is Venice Lido, a narrow, 12-kilometre-long island separating the lagoon from the Adriatic Sea.
+Here you’ll find the historic venues of the Palace of Cinema and the Palace of the Casino, which host official screenings and the opening and closing ceremonies.

-During the festival, the Lido transforms: the promenade fills with red carpets, photographers, autograph seekers, and fans hoping to spot a celebrity.
-Iconic hotels like the Excelsior or Des Bains host exclusive events, press conferences, and after-parties.
+During the festival, the Lido is transformed: the promenade is filled with red carpets, photographers, autograph hunters and fans hoping to catch a glimpse of a celebrity.
+Iconic hotels such as the Excelsior and the Des Bains host exclusive events, press conferences and after-parties.

-But the festival doesn’t stay confined to the Lido: all over Venice, you can attend parallel screenings, meetings, and exhibitions at museums, historical palaces, and cultural institutions throughout the city.
+However, the festival isn't confined to the Lido.
+All over Venice, you can attend parallel screenings, meetings and exhibitions at museums, historical palaces and cultural institutions.

 Festival Sections: Competition and Experimentation

-The festival presents a rich selection of films every year, divided into several sections:
+Every year, the festival presents a rich selection of films, divided into several sections:

-- Out of Competition: notable works shown without competition.
+- Out of Competition: notable works shown outside of the competition.

-Each screening is an opportunity to discover world premieres, meet directors and actors, and be surprised by stories and visions from all over the world.
+Each screening offers the chance to discover world premieres, meet directors and actors and experience surprising stories and visions from around the globe.

 How to Participate: Tickets and Useful Information